Chipping Norton set: Brookses' wedding reception

 The guestlist for Rebekah and Charlie Brooks' wedding reception near Chipping Norton in 2009 was described by The Guardian as a "powerlist."
-Guests included then Prime Minister Gordon Brown, leader of the Conservative Party David Cameron, and the CEO of News Corporation Rupert Murdoch.
+Guests included then-Prime Minister Gordon Brown, leader of the Conservative Party David Cameron, and the CEO of News Corporation Rupert Murdoch.
 Rebekah Brooks was the editor of The Sun at the time of her marriage.

-The couple repeated their vows in a lakeside ceremony in front of 240 guests, who included Jeremy Clarkson—at whose house the couple met—and Will Lewis, Charles Dunstone, Dow Jones chief executive Les Hinton; and Rupert Murdoch's children James, Elisabeth, and her husband Matthew Freud.
+The couple repeated their vows in a lakeside ceremony in front of 240 guests, who included Jeremy Clarkson (at whose house the couple met).
+Other guests included Will Lewis, Charles Dunstone, Dow Jones chief executive Les Hinton, and Rupert Murdoch's children James and Elisabeth, and Elisabeth's husband Matthew Freud.

 2010 Christmas dinner

 On 23 December 2010, James Murdoch and Prime Minister David Cameron were guests at a dinner at the home of Rebekah and Charlie Brooks.
 Brooks was by then chief executive of News International (a subsidiary of News Corporation), and Murdoch was chairman of BSkyB in which News Corporation has a controlling minority stake.
 The meal took place two days after Cameron had been forced to replace the Business Secretary, Vince Cable, as the minister scrutinising News Corporation's bid for BSkyB.
 Until April 2012 Cameron had refused to issue an outright denial that he spoke about BSkyB during the dinner with Murdoch in 2010.

 Murdoch confirmed that they had discussed the bid at the dinner in his testimony to the Leveson Inquiry in April 2012.
 James Murdoch said he sought assurances at the meal that Jeremy Hunt, who took over Cable's brief, would be more "objective"; Cable had told undercover The Daily Telegraph reporters he had "declared war on Mr Murdoch."
 Cable was referring to James Murdoch's father, Rupert.

-Cameron was accused in 2011 of breaking Parliament's ministerial code of conduct by failing to avoid a possible conflict of interest in attending the Christmas dinner, but he refused to allow an inquiry by Cabinet Secretary Gus O'Donnell.
+In 2011 Cameron was accused of breaking Parliament's ministerial code of conduct by failing to avoid a possible conflict of interest in attending the Christmas dinner; however, he refused to allow an inquiry by Cabinet Secretary Gus O'Donnell.
 Cameron declared in Parliament that he had "never had one inappropriate conversation" and that he "completely took myself out of any decision-making about this bid".
 A spokesman later said that Cameron had "not been involved in any of the discussions about BSkyB."
 James Murdoch has met Cameron twice since he became Prime Minister, at the Christmas dinner at the Brooks' and a lunch at Chequers in November 2010.

 Before Murdoch's testimony in April 2012 fellow dinner guest Jeremy Clarkson claimed in July 2011 that Murdoch could not have discussed the BSkyB with Cameron as the Prime Minister and Rebekah Brooks had spent the entire evening discussing sausage rolls.
 In her testimony to the Leveson Inquiry Brooks stated that she and Cameron had attended a second party a few days later on Boxing Day, at her sister-in-law's house.